Anurag1101/Jarvis_My_VA/README.md

         "another_song": "another_url"
     }

-Usage
+### Usage

 Run the main Python script to activate Jarvis:

-bash
-Copy code
     python jarvis.py

 Upon activation, say "Jarvis" to initiate a command sequence, followed by any of the supported commands.

-Commands List
+### Commands List

-Basic Commands:
+**Basic Commands:**

     "Open Google" - Opens Google in the default web browser.
     "Open Facebook" - Opens Facebook in the default web browser.
     "Open YouTube" - Opens YouTube in the default web browser.
     "Open LinkedIn" - Opens LinkedIn in the default web browser.
     "Open Netflix" - Opens Netflix in the default web browser.
-Time Command:
+    "You can add some extra commands according to your wish"

+**Time Command:**

     "What’s the time?" or "Tell me the time" - Jarvis announces the current time.

-Music:
+**Music**:

     "Play [song name]" - Jarvis plays the specified song if it exists in the musicLibrary.

-News:
+**News:**

     "News" - Jarvis reads the latest news headlines using NewsAPI.

 Code Structure
 speak(): Text-to-speech function.
 wishMe(): Greets the user based on the time of day.